adityasolanki205/Machine-Learning-On-Google-Bigquery/Readme.md

     b.
 Upload the Train and test CSV files to that Bucket

     c.
-Goto the Bisquery using the Navigation Menu on the Top Left
+Goto the Bigquery using the Navigation Menu on the Top Left

     d.
 Create a Dataset